ascendforever/glite/README.md

 # glite
-Lightweight general use Python library
+A lightweight general use assorted Python library.
 ## Installation
-A proper wheel will be created at a later date, for now install by placing this repo in site-packages
+A proper wheel will be created at a later date, for now install by placing this repo in site-packages.